msbx5420-class/msbx5420-class.github.io/projectonline.md

 ### Connect to AWS EMR Cluster

-> The AWS EMR cluster for project is available from June 23 to July 6
+> The AWS EMR cluster for project is available from June 22 to July 5
 >

-* Leeds AWS EMR Cluster: Leeds Technology Service has supported for the creation of a series of AWS clusters for the project.
+* Leeds AWS EMR Cluster: Leeds Technology Service has supported for the creation of AWS EMR cluster for the project.

 * Host address is: *ec2-35-85-146-137.us-west-2.compute.amazonaws.com*